medvedevgroup/vargeno/README.md

 vargeno geno ref.dict snp.dict reads.fq ref.fa.chrlens ref.bf snp.bf result.out
 ```

-Note: VarGeno-QV is 3x faster than VarGeno, with only a slight decrease in accuracy (0.04% in our experiments).
+VarGeno-QV is 3x faster than VarGeno, with only a slight decrease in accuracy (0.04% in our experiments).
 Unless you have strict requirement for accuracy, we recommend using VarGeno-QV instead of VarGeno

 ## Output format